December 13, 2017

 The moment their alarm rings, missionaries wake up, exercise, and begin their studies.
 Many missionaries feel that this is the most important part of the day, as their studies primarily consist of scriptures and lessons they plan on teaching their investigators later on.

 It might be difficult to keep those study habits after returning home, however.
 Distractions of daily life such as work, school, or social interactions can change their structured schedule.

 Daily scripture reading and gospel study assignments in PathwayConnect made sticking to those healthy habits much easier for me.

 The study skills I learned on my mission helped me be successful in PathwayConnect.
 I found that by following a similar study structure from my mission, the gatherings I led in PathwayConnect were well prepared, prompted thought, and encouraged open discussion.

 The Church of Jesus Christ of Latter-day Saints and its members are blessed to have such dedicated, selfless young men and women who give part of their lives to preaching the gospel.
 Although returning home can be difficult, missionaries can still experience a smooth transition.

-PathwayConnect provides many resources that help return missionaries continue their spiritual and temporal education.
-Through PathwayConnect, they’ll be able to polish the skills they learned on their mission to help prepare themselves for their future.
+PathwayConnect provides many resources that help returned missionaries continue their spiritual and temporal education.
+Returned missionaries are now pre-approved for enrollment in PathwayConnect, which makes the transition even easier.
+Through PathwayConnect, they’ll be able to polish the skills they learned on their mission and prepare themselves for the future.

 Do you know any returned missionaries who could benefit from PathwayConnect?
 Visit byupathway.lds.org for more information!